VeysellOZTURK/ecommerce-with-react/README.md

 npm start
 ```

-4. Open your browser and navigate to `http://localhost:3000`
+4. Open your browser and navigate to `http://localhost:3000` (May vary depending on port space.)

 ## Project Structure